Vivism and Plants

 Realizing all this can make it extra easy to respect life

 What respecting life and well-being of plants mainly implies

 - One doesn't eat them;

 Which comes down on not eating any kind of vegetables for the obtaining of which plants have to be killed of mutilated.
 In other words no leafy vegetables (like spinach, lettuce, leek etc.), no stalk vegetables (like rubarb), no root vegetables (like carrots, beetroot, asparagus etc , unless they are harvested after the aboveground green part has died off naturally), and no infloriscence vegetables (like broccoli, cauliflower and cabbage.).

-More about this item on one of the Fructism pages: xxx .
+(More about this item can be found on a page of the Fructarianism site: xxx . )

 - One doesn't poison or hoe them (so called weeds);

 - One doesn't tear or cut them in two (picking flowers, mowing grass, etc.);